Pharyngoplasty - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

-Pharyngoplasty is a surgical procedure designed to reshape the soft palate and the back of the throat to enhance speech and breathing.
-This surgery helps minimize the amount of air escaping through the nose during speech, which can improve the clarity of communication.
+Pharyngoplasty is a surgical procedure that reshapes the soft palate and the back of the throat (pharynx).
+It’s often done to improve speech by reducing nasal airflow during speaking, which helps enhance clarity.
 It is commonly recommended for individuals with velopharyngeal insufficiency (VPI), a condition that leads to overly nasal-sounding speech and can make understanding difficult.
 Additionally, pharyngoplasty may be used to address sleep apnea in adults.

 Types